pbrucla/infra-workshop-files/Intro_To_Kubernetes/act1/README.md

 ## Part 5: Testing your deployment

 Let's test that the database is actually running!
-Run `psql -U USERNAME -d DATABASE_NAME -h 127.0.0.1` **inside the Pod** with `kubectl exec -it`.
+Run `psql -U USERNAME -d DATABASE_NAME -h 127.0.0.1`, replacing username and database_name with the username and database names set earlier **inside the Pod** with `kubectl exec -it`.
 If successful, you should be able to run `select * from secrets;` inside of the psql shell and see some data.
 Type `\q` and hit enter to exit.

 In addition, we can also try connecting to the database ourselves by using `kubectl port-forward` to forward the port inside of the pod/container to our cloud shell, and then connect through this port-forward by running `psql -U USERNAME -d DATABASE_NAME -h 127.0.0.1` in cloud shell.
 Note that port-forward runs in the foreground while waiting for a connection to the port locally, so it will appear to hang, and you'll need to run psql in another tab.
 Again, if successful, you should be able to run `select * from secrets;` inside of the psql shell and see some data.
 Type `\q` and hit enter to exit.